 - Acts as a key interface between the Neuroscience Drug Discovery Unit (DDU) and Therapeutic Area Unit (TAU) to ensure portfolio prioritization and seamless transition of programs between research and clinical development, as part of the overall Asset Strategy of the Global Project Team (GPT).

 - Drive projects to rigorous assessments of therapeutic success or failure by testing clear scientific hypotheses as early, leanly, directly, and quickly as possible by the POM / POC stage of development.

 - Leads Clinical Subteam of GPT to provide the key pivot of POM / POC that informs future scientific, medical, and business program approaches and Go/NoGo decisions.

-- Engages early (at lead optimization stage) with CNS DDU to assist in research portfolio prioritization, based in part on translation strategy.
+- Engages early (at lead optimization stage) with Neuroscience DDU to assist in research portfolio prioritization, based in part on translation strategy.